Optimization-AI/LibAUC/README.md

 }
 ```

-:email: Contact
+Contact
 ----------
 For any technical questions, please open a new issue in the Github.
-If you have any other questions, please contact us @ [Zhuoning Yuan](https://yzhuoning.com) [yzhuoning@gmail.com] and [Tianbao Yang](http://people.tamu.edu/~tianbao-yang/) [tianbao-yang@tamu.edu].
+If you have any other questions, please contact us @ [Zhuoning Yuan](https://zhuoning.cc) [yzhuoning@gmail.com] and [Tianbao Yang](http://people.tamu.edu/~tianbao-yang/) [tianbao-yang@tamu.edu].